+Common Stock we are offering

+5,000,000 shares of Common Stock

+Shares of common stock outstanding before this offering

+21,604,496 shares of Common Stock (1)(2)(3) (4)

+Shares of Common Stock outstanding after this offering

+26,604,496 shares of Common Stock

+Over-allotment option

+We have granted a 45-day option to the underwriters, exercisable one or more times in whole or in part, to purchase up to an additional 750,000 shares of Common Stock.

+Use of proceeds

+Our net proceeds from this offering, after deducting offering expenses payable by us at closing (including underwriter discounts and commissions and estimated transaction expenses), of approximately \$5,000,000 (or \$5,525,000, if the underwriters exercise their over-allotment option in full), will be approximately \$45,000,000 (or \$51,975,000, if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$10.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.

-Class A Common Stock we are offering In to [] shares of Class A Common Stock Class A Common Stock we are offering Up to [] shares of Class A Common Stock Public offering price \$[] Shares of common stock outstanding before this offering 21,604,496 shares of Class A Common Stock (1)(2)(3) (4) Shares of Class A Common Stock outstanding after this offering Up to [] shares of Class A Common Stock Over-allotment option We have granted a 45-day option to the underwriters, exercisable one or more times in whole or in part, to purchase up to an additional shares of Class A Common Stock.
-Use of proceeds Our net proceeds from this offering, after deducting offering expenses payable by us at closing (including underwriter discounts and commissions), of approximately \$, will be approximately \$ We intend to use the net proceeds from the offering to (i) expand our current ecommerce platform, inventory (including capitalizing on the ability to make bulk purchases), operations (including improving analytics and expanding our online sale platform), research and development, and intellectual property portfolio, (ii) acquire complimentary businesses, and (iii) for general corporate purposes.
+We intend to use the net proceeds from the offering to (i) expand our current ecommerce platform, inventory (including capitalizing on the ability to make bulk purchases), operations (including improving analytics and expanding our online sale platform), research and development, and intellectual property portfolio, (ii) acquire complimentary businesses, and (iii) for general corporate purposes.
 See "Use of Proceeds."

+Proposed Nasdag Capital Market Symbol

+IPW

+Risk factors

-Proposed Nasdaq Symbol IPW (5) Risk factors An investment in our securities involves a high degree of risk.
-See " Risk Factors " beginning on page 13 of this prospectus and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our Class A Common Stock.
+An investment in our securities involves a high degree of risk.
+See "Risk Factors" beginning on page 13 of this prospectus and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our Common Stock.